nislab/threat-knowledge-graph/README.md

 # Threat Knowledge Graph

-This repository contains accompanying materials to our works entitled [*Uncovering Product Vulnerabilities with Threat Knowledge Graphs*](https://ieeexplore.ieee.org/abstract/document/9973028),[Understanding Similarities and Differences between Software Composition Analysis Tools](https://doi.org/10.1109/MSEC.2024.3410957) and [Poster: Analyzing and Correcting Inaccurate CVE-CWE Mappings in the National Vulnerability Database](https://doi.org/10.1145/3658644.3691375).
+This repository contains accompanying materials to our works entitled [*Uncovering Product Vulnerabilities with Threat Knowledge Graphs*](https://ieeexplore.ieee.org/abstract/document/9973028) and [Poster: Analyzing and Correcting Inaccurate CVE-CWE Mappings in the National Vulnerability Database](https://doi.org/10.1145/3658644.3691375).
 In our knowledge graph research, we generate a **threat knowledge graph** from public threat databases, including Common Platform Enumeration (CPE), Common Vulnerabilities and Exposures (CVE), and Common Weakness Enumeration (CWE).
 Through knowledge graph embedding, we are able to uncover the CVE-CPE and CVE-CWE associations that might exist but are not known yet.
 Moreover, using the embedding querying, we predict top N CWE mappings for CVE, and categorize erroneous mappings based on knowledge graph evaluation metrics such as mean rank, mean reciprocal rank, and hits@N.

 ## Overview

-This repository has four main folders: `/preprocess/`, `/threat_kg/`, `/kg_querying`, `/SCA/` and `/neo4j_import/`.
+This repository has four main folders: `/preprocess/`, `/threat_kg/`, `/kg_querying` and `/neo4j_import/`.

 The `/preprocess/` folder contains the document on pre-processing the CPE, CVE, and CWE databases from their original formats to CSV files.
 This pre-processing step is documented in `database_preprocessing.md`.
 The processed databases are saved in `/csv_file/`.
 Moreover, the code for pre-processing is provided under `/py_code/`.